tripluca/Morpheus-Lumerin-Node/readme.md

 **Components that are included in this repository are:**
 * Local `Llama.cpp` and tinyllama model to run locally for demonstration purposes only
-* Lumerin `proxy-router` is a background process that monitors sepcific blockchain contract events, manages secure sessions between consumers and providers and routes prompts and responses between them
+* Lumerin `proxy-router` is a background process that monitors specific blockchain contract events, manages secure sessions between consumers and providers and routes prompts and responses between them
 * Lumerin `MorpheusUI` is the front end UI to interact with LLMs and the Morpheus network via the proxy-router as a consumer
 * Lumerin `cli` is the cli client to interact with LLMs and the Morpheus network via the proxy-router as a consumer